METALbrasier2X0/RaphaelArrayago_12_28022022/README.md

 Before Starting the project you must run on an other port this project -https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

-If you don't have the API running you can also have a local version byt turning the value in config.js Ifjson false
+If you don't have the API running you can also have a local version by turning the value in config.js Ifjson false